Hungary border poses challenge to migrants and police

 In the small hours of Wednesday, hundreds of refugees crossed from Serbia, passing police huddling around a campfire and joining other migrants sleeping wrapped in blankets against the bitter cold.

-Yet more crossed over cornfields nearby in a darkness so total that they could be heard, but not seen, from a meter away.
+Yet more crossed over cornfields nearby in a darkness so total that they could be heard, but not seen, from a metre away.

 An impromptu tent city has taken shape at the point where the railway pierces the fence that Hungary has built along the border in an attempt to stem a swelling human tide of almost 170,000 migrants since the beginning of the year.